top of page

 Robust payroll software

 Manual payroll system runs the risk of costly payroll mistakes.
 You might end up punching in the wrong number into the calculator, record a number under the wrong employee or disbursing salary payments to employees a day late.
-These payroll mistakes can result in hefty costs on the organisation and poor employee morale.
+These payroll mistakes can result in hefty costs on the organization and poor employee morale.

 Implementing a payroll management system can help to remove manual intervention and create more accurate processes.
 At the same time, it frees up time for your payroll staff to focus on productive tasks.

 Besides automating manual payroll processes, your payroll software should also be robust against cybersecurity threats and fraudulent activities.
-Given that your payroll data includes your employees’ personal and confidential information, it is imperative to enforce strict data privacy policies, such as ensuring regular data backups and limiting the number of user access to the payroll software, to minimise the risk of data leaks.
+Given that your payroll data includes your employees’ personal and confidential information, it is imperative to enforce strict data privacy policies, such as ensuring regular data backups and limiting the number of user access to the payroll software, to minimize the risk of data leaks.

 Compliance

 Payroll staff are no doubt under tremendous amount of pressure each pay period to ensure timely completion of processing in time for salaries to arrive on payday.
-Despite the pressure, internal controls should still be adhered to within the payroll department to minimise the risk of errors and fraud.
+Despite the pressure, internal controls should still be adhered to within the payroll department to minimize the risk of errors and fraud.
 For instance, a payroll staff may cut corners by not ensuring their manager sign-off on all timecards before processing payroll.
 While this may result in timely payroll processing and salary disbursement, it may result in legal and tax issues if the employee is not accurately compensated for the hours worked.

 Similarly, the rise of mobile and remote-working employees bring about a host of compliance issues relating to local payroll and tax laws.
 It is imperative that payroll staff are equipped with sufficient knowledge on the respective payroll and tax laws to ensure accurate statutory deductions and contributions.
-Noncompliance to these payroll and tax laws may result in hefty fines for the organisation and inconvenience employees as well.
+Noncompliance to these payroll and tax laws may result in hefty fines for the organization and inconvenience employees as well.

 Collaboration